dgobbi/vtk-dicom/Documents/CharacterSet.md

 ### Encoding

-Encoding involves adding the `ESC $)A` escape sequence at the beginning of every line containing Chinese characters, and also provides the relevant subset of the compatibility conversions that are done for GBK.
+Encoding involves adding the `ESC $)A` escape sequence at the beginning of every line containing Chinese characters, and then encoding as GB2312.

 ## Considerations for UTF-8